ellysh/bash-programming-from-scratch/manuscript/BashScripting/arithmetic-expression.md

 ok
 ```

-The last example of comparing the numbers 18446744073709551615 and -1 shows that Bash stores signed and unsigned integers in memory the same way.
-But their interpretation depends on the context.
+The last example of comparing the numbers 18446744073709551615 and -1 confirms that Bash stores signed and unsigned integers the same way in memory.
+However, it interprets them depending on the context.

 Let's come back to the bitwise negation of the number 5.
-Bash gave us the result 0xFFFFFFFFFFFFFFFFFA in hexadecimal.
-You can print this 64-bit number as a positive or negative integer this way:
+Bash gives you the result 0xFFFFFFFFFFFFFFFFFA in hexadecimal.
+You can print it as a positive or negative integer this way:
 {line-numbers: true, format: Bash}
 ```
 $ echo $((~5))